syncfusion-content/blazor-docs/blazor/common/ignore-script-isolation.md

     ```html
     <script src="Path for CRG generated script" type="text/javascript"></script>
     ```
-**External Script Reference for Pdf Viewer and DocumentEditor Component**
+**External Script Reference for PDF Viewer and DocumentEditor Component**

 PDF Viewer and Document Editor component scripts are not available in `syncfusion-blazor.min.js` file.
-If we use the Pdf viewer or document editor component refer the below script reference in your application end.
+If we use the PDF viewer or document editor component refer the below script reference in your application end.

     1. Refer the component Individual package reference,